-Last week, one of our team members was invited to a meeting to kick off a new work model that our client’s corporate office was rolling out.
+Last week, one of our Agile Project Managers was invited to a meeting to kick off a new work model that our client’s corporate office was rolling out.
 The person who scheduled the meeting was tasked with using the model for the work their team was responsible for completing and was not fully familiar yet with the model.

 The meeting started, and everyone stared at each other around the screen.
 No one spoke up to lead the meeting.
 No one projected their screen to share an Agenda.
 No one said anything for an uncomfortable extended silence until, finally, one of the senior leaders on the call said, “Well, what are we here to do?”